What are the annual filing mandates outlined for a Section 8 company? Let’s find out with the help of our Vakilsearch experts.

 A Section 8 company is a non-profit organization founded to promote trade, arts, science, sports, education, research, social welfare, and environmental protection.
 They are allowed to conduct a business and make a profit, but the profit can only be used to satisfy the predetermined charitable objectives and cannot be split among members.

-Is ROC Annual Filing Mandatory for a Section 8 Companies?
+Is ROC Annual Filing for Company Section 8?

 Every company incorporated in India is required to file an annual return.
 The E-form filing, along with the necessary papers, must be submitted to MCA.
 All companies registered under the Companies Act, 2013 or earlier, such as a private limited company, a one-person company, a limited company, and a section 8 company, are required to file an MCA annual return and an income tax return for each year, regardless of whether they are active or not.
 Section-8 corporations must hold an Annual General Meeting at the conclusion of each fiscal year and file financials and an annual return with the Ministry of Corporate Affairs in order to be in compliance.

-What Happens When a Section 8 Company Does Not Comply with ROC Annual Filing Requirements?
+What Happens When a Section 8 Company Does Not Comply with ROC Annual Filing for Company Requirements?

 It is required to comply with the Registrar of Companies (ROC) and Income Tax authorities.
 Failure to meet compliance requirements results in significant penalties, and such organizations and their directors may be disqualified for a period of time.